Pregabalin: Chemistry

 Pregabalin is a GABA analogue that is a 3-substituted derivative as well as a γ-amino acid.
+Because of its chemical and pharmacological similarities to gabapentin, it is sometimes called a gabapentinoid drug.
 Specifically, pregabalin is (S)-(+)-3-isobutyl-GABA.
 Pregabalin also closely resembles the α-amino acids L-leucine and L-isoleucine, and this may be of greater relevance in relation to its pharmacodynamics than its structural similarity to GABA.

 Synthesis

 Chemical syntheses of pregabalin have been described.